Aanandham: Production

 The director Linguswamy revealed that the film was inspired by moments in his life and through a series of incidents his mother had narrated to him.
 Thus when director Rajakumaran convinced R. B. Choudary to give Linguswamy an opportunity, he narrated the stories and he found the producer had found them highly appealing.
 The director had previously assisted Vikraman in Vaanathaippola, another family drama on brothers.
 Linguswamy originally wanted to title the project, Thirupathi Brothers, which he later went on to name his production house.

 Ramya Krishnan was initially signed on to play heroine but Mammooty cast his doubts over her involvement after the pair had fallen out on the sets of a previous Malayalam film, and she was subsequently replaced by Soundarya.
 Devayani was supposed to feature as Murali's pair in the film, but the actor was reluctant as Devayani had appeared as his sister in another film in the same period, Kannukku Kannaga (2000).
 After Soundarya opted out, Devayani was given the role of Mammooty's pair.
 Tarun was initially supposed to play the fourth brother in the film and make his acting debut in Tamil cinema, but the role was later altered and Shyam Ganesh was cast.

+The filming was primarily held at Kumbakonam.
+While scouting for a courtyard home, team found a home in Sterling College at Swamimalai.
+The scenes of weddings of Mammootty and Murali were shot at Thirubuvanam temple while the introduction scene of Sneha was shot at Mahamaham tank.
 Shooting was held at locations in Chennai, Ooty and Mettupalayam among other places.
 The team faced criticism after litter, including chicken bones, were left on the ground following a shoot sequence held at the Kamakshi temple, Kancheepuram.
 Subsequently, the government intervened and prevented any further shoots to take place at temples.

 Soundtrack

 The soundtrack was composed by S. A. Rajkumar.
+The song "Pallankuzhiyin" marked the debut of Yugabharathi as lyricist after Linguswamy was impressed with his compilation of poems.

 Release and reception

 Aanandham opened to positive reviews.
 Malini Mannath of Chennai Online noted that "it is a promising work from the debutant director", but was mildly critical of its similarities to Vaanathaippola.
 Ananda Vikatan rated the film 44 out of 100.
 Abbas' performance in the film was praised by critics.
+Gowri Ramnarayan, writing for The Hindu, listed the film amongst the best of 2001.

+Accolades

-The film won the Filmfare Award for Best Film – Tamil, and the Cinema Express Award for Best Film – Tamil.
+Aanandham was nominated for the Filmfare Awards for Best Director – Tamil (Lingusamy), Best Actress – Tamil (Devayani) and Best Music Director – Tamil (Rajkumar).
+It won the Filmfare Award for Best Film – Tamil, and the Cinema Express Award for Best Film – Tamil.
 Aanandham also won in two categories the Tamil Nadu State Film Awards: Third Best Film and Best Actress for Sneha, who was also recognised for this film alongside her work in Virumbugiren and Punnagai Desam.
-Gowri Ramnarayan, writing for The Hindu, also listed the film amongst the best of 2001.